edkolev/evil-lion/README.md

 -----

 Align with `gl MOTION CHAR` or right-align with `gL MOTION CHAR`.

 If the align separator is `/` you will be prompted for a regular expression instead of a plain character.
 If the align separator is `RET` alignment will be performed with align.el's rules specific for the major mode.

+You can pass count `1` to align on the first occurrence of `CHAR`.
+To pass count, use: `COUNT gl MOTION CHAR`.

 #### Example, left align `gl`: